ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/properties/Manage_fabrics.md

 ## To create a new fabric...

-1Select Setup > Manage Auto Fabrics.
+1. Select Setup > Manage Auto Fabrics.

 If you already have custom fabrics defined, you have the option of editing, renaming, or deleting.

 ![properties00025.png](assets/properties00025.png)

-2To create a new fabric type, click Create.
+2. To create a new fabric type, click Create.

-3Enter a new fabric name.
+3. Enter a new fabric name.
 If you want to base the new fabric on [default settings](../../glossary/glossary), select blank.

-4Click OK.
+4. Click OK.

 The Auto Fabric Settings dialog opens.
 This dialog allows you to set the fabric values for four object groups – Tatami/Program Split, Wide Satin, Narrow Satin, and Lettering – as well as enter details of any recommended stabilizers.